 Frozen vegetables recalled because of listeria concerns

-Mount Vernon, New York-based Endico Potatoes is recalling Endico brand peas and carrots and mixed vegetables because the products have the potential to be contaminated with Listeria monocytogenes.
+Endico Potatoes is recalling Endico brand peas and carrots and mixed vegetables because of Listeria monocytogenes concerns.
+Learn more.

 The recalled products were distributed in New York, New Jersey, Pennsylvania, Connecticut, Maryland, Florida and Washington, D.C. through local distributors between July 18 and Aug.
 4, according to a Sept.
 3 company announcement on the Food and Drug Administration’s website.